This post may contain affiliate links. Please see our disclosure policy.

 Frequently Asked Questions

-Scarpaccia (which loosely translates as ‘old shoe’ due to its resemble to the slim sole of a worn-down shoe) is a Tuscan dish featuring a thin, crisp base topped with slithers of courgette, a drizzle of oil, freshly grated Parmesan and fresh herbs.
+Scarpaccia (which loosely translates as ‘old shoe’ due to its resemblance to the slim sole of a worn-down shoe) is a Tuscan dish featuring a thin, crisp base topped with slivers of courgette, a drizzle of oil, freshly grated Parmesan and fresh herbs.
 Think of it as a bit like a courgette tart.

 I love serving scarpaccia warm with a selection of seasonal summer salads.
 It is perfect to make from June-October, during the summer/early autumn months when courgettes are in season and you want to use up a glut.